Yasas2000/Cv_App/README.md

 ### Step 4: Use the Application

 1. Open your browser and go to **http://localhost:5173**
+2. **Choose Resume Source**:
+   - **Option A - Local Folder** (default): Uses resumes from `/resumes` folder (27 resumes)
+   - **Option B - Upload Resumes**: Click "📤 Upload Resumes" to upload your own PDF files temporarily
-2. Type a natural language query in the search box, such as:
+3. Type a natural language query in the search box, such as:
    - "Find me candidates with React and Node.js experience"
    - "Who has worked in fintech?"
    - "Show me data scientists with machine learning experience"
-3. View matching candidates with their skills, experience, and match explanations
+4. View matching candidates with their skills, experience, and match explanations
-4. Click "View Resume" to access the original PDF (demo alert in current version)
+5. Click "View Resume" to open the PDF in a new tab

+### Resume Upload Feature

+**Upload your own resumes temporarily:**
+1. Click "📤 Upload Resumes" button
+2. Select one or multiple PDF files from your computer
+3. The system will automatically index them and switch to "Uploaded" mode
+4. Start searching through your uploaded resumes
+5. Click "🗑️ Clear Uploads" to remove uploaded files and return to local mode

+**Benefits:**
+- ✅ Test the system with your own candidate pool
+- ✅ No need to modify the local `/resumes` folder
+- ✅ Uploaded files are temporary and not persisted
+- ✅ Switch between local and uploaded sources anytime

 ## 🛠️ Technology Stack